The platform includes the following fellowship programmes:

 2) Pforzheimer Fellowship Programme (2019–2025), supported by a donation of the American philanthropist and bibliophile Carl H. Pforzheimer III, provides for three 5-month scholarships per year to outstanding Bulgarian researchers and university professors.

 3) Independent Fellowships for International Scholars (2011-2024) are granted to outstanding non-Bulgarian scholars (senior and junior) to pursue their individual research projects in residence in Sofia.
 The programme is supported by the Porticus Foundation.

-5) Humanities in the Digital Age Fellowships (2020-2024) are guided by the belief that there is a considerable added value for humanities scholars across the academe, whatever their field, to be encouraged to rethink their topics in terms of their broader contemporary relevance (be it political, ethical, religious or academic), yet necessarily of significance for the world we are living in.
+5) Social Relevance of the Humanities (2020-2024) are guided by the belief that there is a considerable added value for humanities scholars across the academe, whatever their field, to be encouraged to rethink their topics in terms of their broader contemporary relevance (be it political, ethical, religious or academic), yet necessarily of significance for the world we are living in.
 The program addresses international scholars and is funded by the Porticus Foundation.

 Calls for applications under the above programmes are announced each year in November on the CAS web-page.

 Selection is carried out by the CAS Academic Advisory Council – a jury comprising internationally renowned scholars from different academic fields.